North Tyneside Steam Railway: Ashington No.5 Jackie Milburn

 This 0-6-0 saddle tank was built in 1939 as works number 1970 by Peckett and Sons of Bristol for Ashington Coal Company which operated one of Britain's most extensive colliery railway systems.
 In 1939, two identical locomotives were delivered to one of Peckett's standard designs and they received the names Ashington No 5 & Ashington No 6.
 The former spent her entire industrial career on the railway for which she was built.
 In 1969 she was sold by the National Coal Board to North Norfolk Preserved Railway when the Ashington system was dieselised.
 However, she returned to Northumberland in 1991 and was repainted into the "as delivered to Ashington Colliery" livery.
 The loco was additionally named Jackie Milburn in honour of the local football hero.
-The loco is currently out of service for repairs to the bottom end, expected to be complete by 2021.
+The loco is currently out of service for repairs to the bottom end, expected to be complete and returned to service in 2024.